RichardvLeeuwen/MultiThreadedSecureChatTools/README.md

 ## Current Bugs and ToDos
 - Fix hard to reproduce multithreading issues where some commands or threads become unresponsive e.g. leave not working or /users not responding.
 Issue been narrowed down to the readUTF() function hanging in client.java.
-Perhaps related to closing and reopening the client threads when creating chatrooms?
+Perhaps related to closing and reopening the client threads when joining new chatrooms?
 Pass on the input and output streams instead of making new ones?
+Current guess is that thread.interrupt() does not kill a thread stuck on a blocking readUTF() call.
+Worse, a thread should check the interrupted flag which it does not do in this case.
+Then, when I make a new reading client thread, data still gets sent to the supposedly now dead thread that is actually still running.
+To fix this bug, write in an interrupted() check or put in an atomic boolean, avoid blocking read operations and instead use .isavailable() perhaps, and avoid creating a new client thread when moving to a new chatroom but reuse the current one.

 - Implement join command
 - Implement SSL sockets with self-signed certificates (CA unnecessary for a personal project not publically available, but in case you want to use my code, definitely get a properly authorised certificate)
 - Implement SQL database for to store user accounts, chatmessages and other logging